 The Group does not designate any interests in subsidiaries, associates or joint venture entities as being subject to the requirements of Accounting Standards specifically applicable to financial instruments.
+Accordingly, such interests are accounted for on a cost basis.

 (i) Financial assets at fair value through profit or loss